Providing Services at a Distance

-- We assist students to access resources in their home communities.
+- We assist students in accessing resources in their home communities.

-- We establish a wide range of alternate solutions to meet assessed accommodations
+- We establish a wide range of alternative solutions to meet assessed accommodations

 - We continue to seek alternate methods of delivering services or accommodations, including online alternatives and the development of distance delivery seminars or training packages.

-- Within this context, ASD practices with innovation and flexibility.
+- Within this context, Accessibility Services practices with innovation and flexibility.